grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 To minimize the risk of our operator and the grafana deployment to be evicted during high load in your clusters we should provide basic resource requests for both the operator and the grafana deployment/init container.

-These settings will be rather low.
+These settings will be rather low by default.

 ## Alternatives1